Test Id : SASP

 Negative results for IgG antibodies to A fumigatus do not exclude HP as a diagnosis; patients with clinical symptoms consistent with HP may be sensitized to a different antigen.

-Elevated concentration of antibodies to A fumigatus may be also found in patients with invasive aspergillosis and cavitary lung disease.
+Positive results for IgG antibodies to A fumigatus can also occur in patients with invasive aspergillosis and cavitary lung disease.

 Clinical Reference